Risk profiles let you manage which risk rules you apply to payments made on a merchant account.

 You set up and configure risk profiles on your company account, and you can assign a profile to merchant accounts.

 We are working on changes to RevenueProtect to make it easier to configure your risk profile.
-You will soon see a new layout of the risk profile in your Customer Area.

 Choose a risk profile type